-How does the candidate demonstrate a positive learning environment that supports young adolescents' engagement in learning?
+How does the candidate demonstrate a positive learning environment that supports students' engagement in learning?

-Level 1 Level 2 Level 3 Level 4 Level 5 The clips reveal evidence of disrespectful interactions between teacher and young adolescents or between young adolescents.
-The candidate demonstrates respect for young adolescents.
-The candidate demonstrates rapport with and respect for young adolescents.
-AND The candidate demonstrates rapport with and respect for young adolescents.
-AND The candidate demonstrates rapport with and respect for young adolescents.
-AND OR Candidate allows disruptive behavior to interfere with young adolescent learning.
-Candidate provides a learning environment that serves primarily to control young adolescent behavior, and minimally supports the learning goals.
-Candidate provides a positive, low-risk learning environment that reveals mutual respect among young adolescents.
-Candidate provides a challenging learning environment that promotes mutual respect among young adolescents.
-Candidate provides a challenging learning environment that provides opportunities to express varied perspectives and promotes mutual respect among young adolescents.
+Level 1 Level 2 Level 3 Level 4 Level 5 The clips reveal evidence of disrespectful interactions between teacher and The candidate demonstrates respect for students.
+The candidate demonstrates rapport with and respect for students.
+The candidate demonstrates rapport with and respect for students.
+The candidate demonstrates rapport with and respect for students. students or between students.
+AND Candidate provides a AND AND AND OR Candidate allows disruptive behavior to interfere with student learning. learning environment that serves primarily to control student behavior, and minimally supports the learning goals.
+Candidate provides a positive, low-risk learning environment that reveals mutual respect among students.
+Candidate provides a challenging learning environment that promotes mutual respect among students.
+Candidate provides a challenging learning environment that provides opportunities to express varied perspectives and promotes mutual respect among students.